-Readers are encouraged to extend this work in order to test whether the tentative conclusions are valid.
+Readers are encouraged to extend this work in order to find a good solution for P802.1CB.
 Among the possibilities:

-- Correct any gross blunders in this presentation. - Analyze other topologies besides the partial ladder. - Consider link failures, as well as node failures. - Perform more accurate calculations of the probabilities, avoiding the approximations made here.
+- Correct any gross blunders in this presentation. - Analyze other topologies besides the partial ladder or core/ attached rings. - Consider not just node failures, but link failures, especially unreliable links. - Perform more accurate calculations of the probabilities, avoiding the approximations made here. - Explore other solutions to the more-than-two-failure problem.
+(I have not seen an ideal solution, yet.)